tiagoprn/devops/ansible_playbooks/ubuntu/18.04/redash/README.md

 - Specially due to the fact that this scripts installs a local postgres database for redash, it it recommended that it runs on machines/VMs with 2GB+ of RAM for it to finish successfully.
-I had errors running it on a 1GB RAM VM with exit code 137 on the setup_redash_container task, probably due to that fact.
+I had errors running it on a 1GB RAM VM with exit code 137 on the setup_redash_container task, due to that fact.

 - All content related to the containers (especially the docker-compose files) is located at `/opt/containers`.